 How do you apply?

-If you’re in Canada and your existing permit is still valid, you can apply to extend your study permit online for UBC Okanagan or UBC Vancouver.
+If you’re in Canada and your existing study permit is still valid, apply to extend your study permit by reviewing the step-by-step study permit extension tutorial for UBC Okanagan or UBC Vancouver, then complete the Canvas application review course.
 Be sure to apply before your study permit becomes invalid.

 What if you still have questions?

-To find out more about your study permit requirements, read through our UBC International Student Guide for UBC Okanagan or UBC Vancouver.
+To find out more about your study permit requirements, check out our UBC International Student Guide for UBC Okanagan or UBC Vancouver.
 If you still have questions, our International Student Advising team at UBC Okanagan and UBC Vancouver is here for you.